Zika virus: An updated review of competent or naturally infected mosquitoes

 This systematic review aimed to evaluate whether studies performed on ZIKV vectors have brought enough evidence to formally exclude mosquitoes other than the Aedes species (and particularly A. aegypti) as ZIKV vectors.
 Sixty articles were included in the review; 37 were related to ZIKV vector competence and 23 corresponded to mosquitoes naturally infected in the field.
 ZIKV was isolated from 16 different Aedes species.
 The only species other than Aedesfor which ZIKV was isolated were A. coustani, A. gambiae, C. perfuscus, and M. uniformis.
 A. aegypti and Aedes albopictus were competent for ZIKV, as well as some other Aedes species, and there was controversy surrounding Culex quinquefasciatus competence.
 The quality of the articles was not assessed.

-Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, Sexual and reproductive health, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases (all), Insect infestation, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Maternal and perinatal health, Minorities, Neonates/infants, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Sexual and reproductive health, Stateless, Viral fevers/VHF, Zoonotic and other pathogens